Ossoff, Warnock join U.S. Senate as Biden becomes president

 “We must reject the culture in which facts themselves are manipulated and even manufactured,” Biden said.
 “Disagreement must not lead to disunion ...
 I will be a president for all Americans.”

-Record-breaking turnout in the Senate runoffs solidified Georgia’s position as a battleground state with closely fought elections for at least the next decade and drew the eyes of America and the world, summoning nearly $1 billion in campaign and outreach spending along with visits from dozens of celebrities and national politicians.
+Record-breaking turnout in the Senate runoffs solidified Georgia’s position as a battleground state, with closely fought elections for at least the next decade.
+They drew the eyes of America and the world, summoning nearly $1 billion in campaign and outreach spending along with visits from dozens of celebrities and national politicians.

-Both Democrats overcame fierce Republican attacks seeking to by Perdue and Loeffler to paint them as socialists, a campaign strategy many political analysts agree failed as Ossoff and Warnock stuck with more hopeful messages on health care , criminal justice, workers’ rights and the COVID-19 response.
+Both Democrats overcame fierce Republican attacks by Perdue and Loeffler seeking to paint them as socialists -- a campaign strategy many political analysts agree failed as Ossoff and Warnock stuck with more hopeful messages on health care , criminal justice, workers’ rights and the COVID-19 response.

 Perdue, a former corporate executive from Sea Island, and Loeffler, an Atlanta businesswoman, were also hamstrung by their loyalty to Trump as the outgoing president trashed Georgia’s election system following his election loss.
 Both Republicans conceded defeat earlier this month.